ckeditor/ckeditor5/docs/getting-started/integrations-cdn/quick-start.md

 ### Obtaining a license key

 To activate CKEditor&nbsp;5 premium features, you will need a commercial license.
-The easiest way to get one is to sign up for the [CKEditor Premium Features 14-day free trial](https://orders.ckeditor.com/trial/premium-features) to test the premium features.
+The easiest way to get one is to sign up for the [CKEditor Premium Features 14-day free trial](https://orders.ckeditor.com/trial/premium-features).

 You can also [contact us](https://ckeditor.com/contact/?sales=true#contact-form) to receive an offer tailored to your needs.
 To obtain an activation key, please follow the {@link getting-started/licensing/license-key-and-activation License key and activation} guide.